graharee/GVSU-CIS350-AVALANCHE/artifacts/use_case_diagram.md

 ## Actors:
     - User
+    - Developer

 ## Description:

-After the user has recorded their lecture, they can press the download button.
-This allows the user to name the document and access it later, if they'd like.
+After the user has recorded what they need, they can press the download button.
+This allows the user to name the document, access it later, and see already downloaded files by pressing the pancake button.

 ## Cross Ref.:

-    -R6
-    -R9
-    -R10
-    -R11
+    - R6
+    - R9
+    - R10
+    - R11

 ## Use Cases:

-The user must have recorded the lecuture to download it.
+The user must have recorded audio or edited the document for text to be in the downloaded document.